This post was originally published July 11, 2019 and was updated January 16, 2023.

 Just like B2B marketing, Instagram is a great place to leverage user-generated content.
 Customers want to buy your product because others speak highly of the company or the product, NOT because the company itself is touting how great their product is.
 And you know what they say, a picture is worth a thousand words, so why not lead with what sells?
 It’s recommended for B2C businesses to use Instagram if they have a visually appealing product and their customers value: design, style, aesthetics, and are younger than 30.

-As soon as a product user is willing to share a photo of themselves using your product, that means they believe in it.
+If a product user is willing to share a photo of themselves using your product, that means they believe in it.
 Very few people are willing to share a photo and therefore associate themselves with a product/service/brand if they weren’t a fan.
 By taking advantage of this, your brand trust can skyrocket!
-Plus, Instagram is a platform that makes it’s content very easily digestible.
+Plus, Instagram is a platform that makes its content very easily digestible.
 Seeing is believing for most people, and a company Instagram makes that easier than ever.

-So, there you have it.
-By focusing your efforts on the preferred channels, your business is more likely to see the level of engagement they’re hoping for.
+By focusing your efforts on the appropriate channels, your business is more likely to see the level of engagement they’re hoping for.
 But, the right channel will still fall short if you’re not posting the type of content your users want to see.
 What content is that?
 The answer depends on your business and audience.
-Get in touch and we will work with you to create a winning content strategy that’s sure to boost your engagement.
+Get in touch – we can’t wait to work with you to create a winning content strategy that’s sure to boost your engagement.